canonical/ubuntu-pro-for-wsl/gui/README.md

-# Ubuntu Pro For Windows - User Interface
+# Ubuntu Pro for WSL - User Interface

-This is the territory of the GUI part of "Pro for Windows".
+This is the territory of the GUI part of "Pro for WSL".

 It is a Flutter monorepo split into separate packages: